Skip to content

 CMS E-Verification Process

-CMS requires a two-phase registration process.
-In phase one, physicians are required to complete CMS' e-verification process via the CMS Enterprise Portal (EIDM).
-(Step-by-step instructions)
+CMS requires a two-part registration process.
+In part one, physicians are required to complete CMS' e-verification process via the CMS Enterprise Portal (IDM).

 2. Accept the terms and conditions, being sure to read the “Consent to monitoring” and “Collection of personal identifiable information” sections.

-CMS has contracted with Experian, a respected credit-reporting company that also specializes in identity theft protection, to verify your identity.
-Experian cross-references your registration information to the financial information it already has on file but that only you would know, such as your mortgage amount.
+CMS has contracted with Experian, a credit-reporting company that also specializes in identity verification, to verify identity.
 CMS does not access or retain this information.
 This process involves a soft credit check that does not affect your credit score.

 Register with CMS’ Open Payments

-The entire registration process must be finished in a single session, according to CMS.
+The entire registration process usually takes about 30 minutes and must be finished in a single session.
 Users cannot save entries or complete their profiles at later times.
-In addition, the system times out after 15 minutes of inactivity, and it does not have an auto-save feature.
+The system times out after 15 minutes of inactivity and does not have an auto-save feature.

-CMS recommends using only Internet Explorer version 8 or later to register for the Open Payments system.
+CMS recommends using the latest versions of Microsoft Edge or Firefox to access the Open Payments system.
 CMS also cautions users against using their browser’s navigation buttons, which can delete registration data.

 If you experience any difficulties while attempting to use the Open Payments system, you can contact the CMS help desk via email or phone at (855) 326-8366.

-In Step 3, for 45 days immediately following the initial availability of the Open Payments System, physicians can request their individual report, review it and dispute inaccuracies in data submitted.
+In Step 3 during the review and dispute period (April 1-May 15), physicians can request their individual report, review it, and dispute inaccuracies in data submitted.
 CMS has indicated that it will not resolve disputes, but errors can be reported to manufacturers through the Open Payments System or directly through Open Payments contacts listed on most manufacturer websites.
+OPS 2.0 includes several improvements to make reviewing and disputing your data faster and easier.

 Disputes resolved by May 15 will be published as non-disputed; disputes not resolved by May 15 will be published as disputed.
-Disputes initiated or resolved after full 60 day review will not be selected in June publication.
+Disputes initiated or resolved after the full review period will not be reflected in the initial publication.

 Physicians who have no data reported by industry should receive the following message when clicking on the review/affirm/dispute tab: